Skip to main content

 • Instructor: Prof. John C.S.
 Lui

-• Designed final group project for the course of 110 students on financial data analytics using Python
+• Designed final group project for the course of 110 students on financial data analytics using Python.

 ▌ Selected Services & Extra-Curricular Activities